-• Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND and disabilities

-• The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care plans (EHCP), SEND co-ordinators (SENDCO's) and the SEND information report
+- Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEND and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care plans (EHCP), SEND co-ordinators (SENDCO's) and the SEND information report

 Scholar Green provides a broad and balanced curriculum for all children.
 A carefully planned curriculum is our starting point for planning which meets the specific needs of individuals and groups of children.
 When planning, the teachers set suitable learning challenges and respond to children's diverse learning needs and/or disability.
-A minority of children may have particular learning and assessment requirements which could surmount to barriers to learning.
-These requirements are likely to arise as a consequence of a child having special educational needs.
-Teachers take account of these requirements and make provision where necessary to support individual or groups of children; thus enabling them to participate effectively in curriculum and assessment activities.
+A minority of children may have specific learning and assessment requirements which could surmount to barriers to learning.
+These requirements are likely to arise because of a child having special educational needs.
+Teachers take account of these requirements and make provision where necessary, through adapting their teaching, having flexible groupings, to support individual or groups of children; thus, enabling them to participate effectively in curriculum and assessment activities.

-Children may have special educational needs and/or diability (SEND) either throughout or any time during their school career.
-This policy ensures that curriculum planning and assessment for children with SEND takes into account the type of and extent of the difficulty experienced by the child.
+Children may have special educational needs and/or disability (SEND) either throughout or any time during their school career.
+This policy ensures that curriculum planning and assessment for children with SEND, or suspected SEND, takes into account the type of and extent of the difficulty experienced by the child.